Unleash/unleash-client-java/README.md

 ## Configuration options

-The `UnleashConfig` class exposes a set of builder methods to configure your Unleash client.
+The `UnleashConfigBuilder` class (created via `UnleashConfig.builder()`) exposes a set of builder methods to configure your Unleash client.
 The available options are listed below with a description of what they do.
 For the full signatures, take a look at the [`UnleashConfig` class definition](src/main/java/io/getunleash/util/UnleashConfig.java).

 | Method name                                | Description                                                                                                                                                         | Required | Default value                        |
 |--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|--------------------------------------|